mixrify/Near/README.md

     class veryCoolObfuscator {

-        static func Main(string[] arguments) {

-            printN("Obfuscated application open!");
-            printN.PauseAtKey();

-        }

-        /* protected visoFunc func Obfuscate { // This part of the code will not be visible after decompiling since it has used the visoFunc method to automatically run and get removed.
+        /* visoObf func Obfuscate { // This part of the code will not be visible after decompiling since it has used the visoFunc method to automatically run and get removed.
         /*
         /*    foreach (Option in this.ObfuscatorOptions) {
         /*